paullindberg/HotKeySort/README.md

 ## Getting Started
 Download the ZIP and extract to a directory.
 Run the executable.
 The terminal will open and the GUI should appear shortly.
-This may awhile.
+This may take awhile.

 ## How to Use
 Select a folder to manage using the Select Folder button found